Ramyhk/Diet-Tracker-App/README.md

 ## *Driving Factors in Development*

-Not only do I seek to develop my programming knowledge with a challenging and atypical project choice, but I hold a deep relationship with fitness- particularly with an involvement to bodybuilding and certified personal training.
+Having a deep relationship with fitness and being a professional natural bodybuilder, I found this application to be fitting and motivating.
+I sought to bring my insight as a certified personal trainer and nutritionist into design decisions.

-I compete in the **World's Natural Bodybuilding Federation (WNBF)** and **Canadian Physique Alliance (CPA)** organizations in Men's bodybuilding, classic bodybuilding, and physique.
+For context, I am a professional bodybuilder through the **World's Natural Bodybuilding Federation (WNBF)** and **Canadian Physique Alliance (CPA)** in the Men's bodybuilding, classic bodybuilding, and physique categories.
+I am certified as a Certified Personal Trainer and Nutritionist through the
-Additionally, I am a Certified Personal Trainer and Nutritionist through the **International Sports Sciences Association (ISSA)**.
-At the University of British Columbia, I am the current president and founder of the largest fitness organization and supplement retailer on campus, **UBC Powerbuilding**.
+**International Sports Sciences Association (ISSA)**.
+At the University of British Columbia, I am founder of the largest fitness organization and supplement retailer on campus, **UBC Powerbuilding**.

-Fitness and health has burrowed itself deep in my persona, and I hold a certainty that the development of a program, such as thus, will sustain my own interest and could pose benefit to the personal training of others, those in my organization, and myself.

 ## *User Stories*

-In the context of this program (considering ongoing development):
+Through this application's development:
 - As a user, I want to be able to enter a username to receive individualized system responses.
 - As a user, I want to view all log submissions with the day they were submitted.
 - As a user, I want to be able to submit a log of a food and its macronutrients for each day.